pysat/pysat/docs/roadmap.rst

 File Support
 ~~~~~~~~~~~~
-pysat currently supports tracking both data and metadata, as well as the ability
+:py:mod:`pysat` currently supports tracking both data and metadata, as well as the ability
 to create netCDF4 files, and is capable of maintaining compliance with NASA's
-Space Physics Data Facility (SPDF/ISTP) formatting requirements for NASA
+`Space Physics Data Facility <https://spdf.gsfc.nasa.gov/sp_use_of_cdf.html>`_
+(SPDF) formatting requirements for NASA
 satellite missions.
 Support for creating different types of files, as well as
 a variety of file standards, needs to be enhanced to support a broader array of
 research areas.